 While you need to pull over and stop for emergency vehicles, pay attention to where you are stopping.
 Consider a roundabout.
 In this scenario, you may need to turn onto a side street before stopping.
 The reason?
 A rig is much, much bigger than the standard vehicle and requires more space.
 Terry has struggled navigating fire engines between stopped cars and medians.

 Before stopping, make sure to leave enough room for emergency vehicles to pass.

 Above all, please use common sense and respect when approaching an emergency scene.
 Some offenses Terry has had to deal with in his line of work include:

 It may feel like an inconvenience to have to pull over, slow down, or change your route to accommodate emergency vehicles.
 But Terry would like to remind you that he and his crew are attending to emergency situations.
-Remember, the call they are headed on?
+Remember, the collision they are headed over to assist?
 Could be to assist your friend or family member.